UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Laboratory

-Cooperative group post lab assignment PLA3 to be submitted at Atenea before the due date.
-Study and execute this lab tutorial before attempting to solve the post lab assignment.
+This is the post lab assignment PLA3 to be submitted at Atenea before the due date.
+Study in detail and execute in your computer this lab tutorial and the reference design before attempting to solve the PLA.

 1.5.2.4.
 Plan C2: hierarchical design multiple-file (components and signals)

-Learning how to use components is the key point of the CSD course because it will allow you to plan large circuits hierarchically (as you see in Proteus schematics, where you can go "Cntl+C" to the child sheet of each subcircuit).
+Learning how to use components is the key point of the CSD course because it will allow you to invent large circuits hierarchically, as you see in Proteus schematics, where you can go "Cntl+C" to the child sheet of each subcircuit.
 Thus, from now on, subcircuits will become components and wires and cables signals.

 1.5.2.4.3.
 The method of multiplexers (L3.3)